OElesinnla/umd_inst326_202/README.md

 | ------------------ | --------------------------------------------------------
 |cards.py            | Creation of Card class and assigning values to cards
 |computerlogic.py    | Defines the computer player's behavior
-|deck.py             | Designs the distrubtion of the cards to the player and the middle deck
+|deck.py             | Designs the distrubtion of the cards to the player and
+                                the middle deck
-|gameplay.py         | Takes care of each round of the game, the scoring logic and the game information to display.
+|gameplay.py         | Takes care of each round of the game, the scoring logic
+                                and the game information to display.
-|players.py          | Takes care of getting input of players' choices, whether they are a human player or a computer
+|players.py          | Takes care of getting input of players' choices, whether
+                                they are a human player or a computer.
-|main.py             | Takes care of the entire logic of the game and how the game actually runs from beginning to end
+|main.py             | Takes care of the entire logic of the game and how the
+                               game actually runs from beginning to end
 |test_players.py     | Test file for the validate input method and magic methods
 |test_screens.py     | Test file for the display screens